swaptacular/swpt_accounts/protocol.rst

 rejection_code : string
    The reason for the rejection of the transfer.
 MUST be between 0 and 30 symbols, ASCII only.
-If the transfer was rejected due to insufficient available amount, and there is no other impediment to the transfer, the value of this field MUST be ``"INSUFFICIENT_AVAILABLE_AMOUNT"``.
+If the transfer was rejected due to insufficient available amount, and there are no other impediments to the transfer, the value of this field MUST be ``"INSUFFICIENT_AVAILABLE_AMOUNT"``.
+Note that if there are other impediments to the transfer (invalid recipient account, for example), the rejection code SHOULD NOT be ``"INSUFFICIENT_AVAILABLE_AMOUNT"``.

 coordinator_type : string